codevise/pageflow/README.md

 these processes (including the Rails server) with a single command in your development environment.

+The built-in Resque web server is mounted at `/background_jobs`.
+Use it to inspect the state of background jobs, and restart failed jobs.
+This functionality is only available for admins.

 ## Troubleshooting

 If you run into problems during the installation of Pageflow, please refer to the [Troubleshooting](https://github.com/codevise/pageflow/wiki/Troubleshooting) wiki